 20+ artist websites for inspiration

-From NFTs to drawings and photography, below you’ll find 20+ of the best websites by artists that are aesthetically and strategically driven.
+From NFTs to drawings and photography, below you’ll find 20+ of the best artist and illustrator Wix websites that are aesthetically and strategically driven.
 Chosen for their impressive works and outstanding web design, we’ll point out the elements we love about each:

 01. Zaria Forman